shravanngoswamii/mlg-blog/_posts/2024-01-20-flow-matching.md

 # Acknowledgments

 We deeply thank Michael Albergo, Valentin Debortoli and James Thornton for giving insightful feedback!
+And thank you to Andrew Foong for pointing out several typos and rendering issues!

 # References